-Babb won the AP Chesapeake Broadcaster’s Association 2018 Outstanding Specialty Reporting award for her national security coverage and the 2016 Outstanding News Series award for her reporting on the Air Force’s shortage of fighter pilots and maintainers.
+Babb won the 2021 Military Reporters & Editors Association award for Best Journalism – TV Large Market for her documentary on the fight to save forest elephants in Africa, where she was the first-ever journalist to embed with US troops on a counter-poaching mission.
+The AP Chesapeake Broadcaster’s Association honored her with the 2019 and 2018 Outstanding Specialty Reporting award for her national security coverage, as well as the 2016 Outstanding News Series award for her reporting on the Air Force’s shortage of fighter pilots and maintainers.
 Her reporting and producing also has won a Public Service Emmy from the Academy of Television Arts & Sciences, along with national and regional awards from the Society of Professional Journalists.

 When she’s not chasing down a story, Babb enjoys supporting military and veterans volunteer groups.
-She is a founding member of the USO of Metropolitan Washington-Baltimore’s Young Professionals Committee and has served for two years as Master of Ceremony for the Vets on Track Foundation’s annual gala.
+She was a founding member of the USO of Metropolitan Washington-Baltimore’s Young Professionals Committee and served for two years as Master of Ceremony for the Vets on Track Foundation’s annual gala.

 Babb earned a master’s degree in journalism from the University of North Carolina at Chapel Hill and bachelor’s degrees in political science and communications from North Carolina State University.
 She was Valedictorian, Senior Class President, Outstanding Woman of the Year and a member of the Track & Field team while at NC State.

 She studied British politics at the University of Oxford, St. Benet’s Hall, and received a U.S. Department of Education Foreign Language and Area Studies Fellowship to attend Jordan University’s Advanced Arabic Program in Amman.